 Dissolve Tension is a gentle, restorative sequence that focuses on letting of tension to alleviate pain in the upper and lower back.

-This Hip Flexor Stretch combines dynamic and static stretches to release the psoas, loosen up the hips and alleviate lower back pain.
+Hip Flexors Stretch combines dynamic and static stretches to release the psoas, loosen up the hips and alleviate lower back pain.

-This sequence is designed to release tightness, increase mobility throughout your body and relieve lingering aches and pains, naturally.
+Pain Killer is designed to release tightness, increase mobility and relieve aches, pains and stiffness throughout the body, naturally.

 Be Like Water is designed to loosen up the spine, hips, shoulders and backs of the legs to improve suppleness and fluidity of movement.

-This video is designed to loosen up the hips and stretch the calves and hamstrings.
-It's great post-workout when your muscles are warm.
+Relax The Hips is designed to loosen up the hips and stretch the calves and hamstrings.
+It's a great one to do after a workout to release tension.